 Setting Up a Fixed Port for WMI

 WMI runs as part of a shared service host with ports assigned through DCOM by default.
-Starting with Windows Vista, you can set up the WMI service to run as the only process in a separate host and specify a fixed port.
+However, you can set up the WMI service to run as the only process in a separate host and specify a fixed port.

 The following procedure is an automated setup to allow WMI to have a fixed port.
 The procedure uses the winmgmt command-line tool.

 To set up a fixed port for WMI

 - At the command prompt, type winmgmt -standalonehost